-As PR is one of the most popular career choices for graduates in the UK, it is highly competitive and trainee account executive posts are few.
+Public relations is one of the most popular career choices for graduates in the UK.
+Consequently, it is highly competitive and trainee account executive posts are rare.
 Some of the larger, established consultancies may offer such opportunities, but this depends on the economic climate.

 Read job adverts in the trade press and request vacancy details to help you get a feel for the combination of skills and industry knowledge that a PR account executive needs.